suncoast-devs/handbook/lessons/sql-intro/lecture.md

 WHERE "ColumnB" = 'some value'
 ```

-The above update statement will update all rows that have `ColumnB = 'some value` and change `ColumnA` to contain `new value`.
+The above update statement will update all rows that have `ColumnB = 'some value'` and change `ColumnA` to contain `'new value'`.

 ---

 # NOTE

 The same syntax for `WHERE` clauses from `SELECT` apply here.
-We can use
-multiple conditions and combine them with `AND` and `OR`
+We can use multiple conditions and combine them with `AND` and `OR`

 > Word of warning, if the `WHERE` clause is left off, then **all** rows will be updated.